mpievolbio-scicomp/pcaExplorer/inst/extdata/instructions.md

 ## Launching the application

-The `pcaExplorer` app can be launched in different modes:
+After loading the package, the `pcaExplorer` app can be launched in different modes:

 - `pcaExplorer(dds = dds, rlt = rlt)`, where `dds` is a `DESeqDataSet` object and `rlt` is a `DESeqTransform` object, which were created during an existing session for the analysis of an RNA-seq